TraderPilotTraderPilot

 2. How it works technically

-The copier detects an event on the leader account — an entry, a stop modification, a close — and generates the equivalent order in each follower account.
+The copier detects an event on the leader account — an entry, a stop modification, a close, a partial — and generates the equivalent order in each follower account.
 The key question is where that processing happens.

-In futures, where a late fill can change the result, the difference between local and cloud copying is real.
+In futures, where a late fill can change the result, the difference between local and cloud copying is real — not marketing.

 03